gulp-cookery/gulp-chef/README.md

 }
 ```

-In `development` mode will becomes:
+In `development` mode, will becomes:

 ``` javascript
 {
     scripts: {